- For people who have experienced sexual assault, domestic or family violence the right support can make all the difference

 - Respecting their right to have control over what they say and the actions they want to take

-- Asking about what support they have to help them at the moment and encouraging them to seek further support, such as 1800RESPECT telephone or online counselling or a local support service which you can help them find by searching our Service Directory.
+- Asking about what support they have to help them at the moment and encouraging them to seek further support, such as 1800RESPECT or a local support service which you can help them find by searching our Service Directory.

 Find out more about how you can offer support to someone experiencing domestic or family violence, sexual violence, or to a child in the links below.